CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - It uses **RabbitMQ** for queue the message that contains of email and Guid of uploaded **MP4** file with **TTL** (I used 3600000 milliseconds = 1 hour as TTL).
 The reason is I wanted to limit the requests and don't occupy too much the services.
 - It uses **Minio Object Storage** to store **MP4** files.
 - It uses **ElasticSearch** to log errors and infos.
 - It uses **Environment Variables**.
 You can pass any **RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file**.
-It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
+It is more dynamic for me because, host servers of Minio and other technologies can change during development.
+It is Like Test environment and Production environment.
-- It uses **Log4Net File Logging** due to missed ElasticSearch logs (connection errors may happen during the process, I thought this is good idea to implement file logging.
-Logs never gonna be missed).
+- It uses **Log4Net File Logging** due to missed ElasticSearch logs.
+Connection errors may happen during the process, I thought this is good idea to implement file logging.
+Logs never gonna be missed.

 ### Notification Microservice